bijayashyangtantamang/Gravity-Portfolio/README.md

 ![Portfolio Preview](https://bijaytamang.netlify.app/assets/img/preview.jpg)

-This is an open-source portfolio template created by [Bijaya Tamang](https://bijaytamang.netlify.app/), designed to showcase personal details and projects in a stylish floating elements layout.
+This is an open-source portfolio template created by Bijaya Tamang(https://bijaytamang.netlify.app/), designed to showcase personal details and projects in a stylish floating elements layout.
 It's built using HTML, CSS, and JavaScript.

 ## Features